 It’s been six years since I started Financial Samurai and Yakezie, and I’m absolutely a blogging addict.
 I never thought I’d be able to quit my job in 2012 just three years after starting Financial Samurai.
 But by starting one financial crisis day in 2009, Financial Samurai actually makes more than my entire passive income total that took 15 years to build.

 If you enjoy writing, connecting with people online, and enjoying more freedom, see how you can set up a WordPress blog in 15 minutes with Bluehost.
-Who knows where your new adventure will take you in 2015 and beyond!
+It costs less than $5 a month to start.
+Who knows where your new adventure will take you in the future!